Covid Construction - A GUIDE for Australian Construction Industry.

 ▶️ If you are Spades' Client:

 We've shared this article with all our workers.
-We've also properly checked if they have been practising as they were instructed and if they've been putting themselves and others is risk off and on-site.
+We've also properly checked if they have been practicing as they were instructed and if they've been putting themselves and others at high risk off and on-site.

 We can also ensure they are being supported in every way we can through this time of crisis.

 ▶️ If you use Casuals in your workforce:

 Ask your, casual construction workers, if they are following the recommendations.
 Feel welcome to share this article with them.